L&I Settlement Calculator

-Typically, L&I provides monetary awards to replace wages while you’re recovering and/or due to disability resulting from the injury.
+Thousands of people are injured while working in Washington every year and each one of them suddenly faces very difficult financial, medical, psychological, and emotional situations.
+Typically, L&I replaces wages while you’re recovering and/or due to disability resulting from the injury.
 The more serious your injury, the greater the recovery to which you are entitled.
+These include:

 Time Loss Compensation

 If your injury requires you to be out of work for some time, L&I or your self-insured employer is required to pay you for a portion of that missed time, known as wage replacement, or time loss compensation.

 The pay rate for time loss compensation is 60-75% of your regular wages up to a certain amount (based on this chart from L&I).
 The exact percentage depends on how many dependents you have.
 The Washington State Department of Labor and Industries uses the following information and an L&I settlement calculator to determine how much your claim is worth.